 Congress justified the possibility that its coverage formula would be over- or under-inclusive, with the bailout and bail-in provisions.
 Shelby Cnty., 811 F. Supp.
 2d at 432-33.
-As discussed below, it will be extremely difficult for any of the currently Covered States to ever be able to bail out.
+As discussed below, it would be essentially impossible for any of the amici States to bail out.

 Like Congress, the majority below found solace in the bailout provision, stating that as of May 9, 2012, 136 jurisdictions and sub-jurisdictions had successfully bailed out.
 (Pet.
 App.
 57a.)
 But no Covered State has ever been allowed to bail out, and as Judge Williams noted in his dissent, bailout does not remove federal oversight.
 (Pet.
 App.
-92a (stating that "for a decade after bailout, the court 'retain[s] jurisdiction' just in case the Justice Department or 'any aggrieved person' wishes to file a motion 'alleging that conduct has occurred which ... would have precluded' bailout in the first place.").)
+92a (stating that for a decade after bailout, the court retain[s] jurisdiction just in case the Justice Department or any aggrieved person wishes to file a motion alleging that conduct has occurred which . . . would have precluded bailout in the first place.") (quoting 42 U.S.C. § 1973b(a)(5))).
 Further, the 1982 reauthorization of the VRA tightened the substantive standards for bailout: